KeithDonaldson/ArchSimDB/README.md

 At the top level of your `data` directory is a directory for every user of the system.
 The most likely scenario is that you only have one directory here for your own raw data.
 Example: `/data/keithdonaldson/`

 At the second level is a directory for every experiment in the system.
 An Experiment may be something like 'Testing different cache replacement policies on x86 processors'.
-These are only directories (i.e. used as metadata in the system) and there should be no files at this level.
+These are only directories and there should be no files at this level.
 Example: `/data/keithdonaldson/x86-replacement-policies/`

 At the third level is a directory for every configuration of a given experiment.
 A configuration might be 'LRU 64MB Cache' for the example experiment given above.
-Once again, it is only a directory (i.e. metadata) and there should be no files at this level.
+Once again, there should be only directories at this level and no files.
 Example: `/data/keithdonaldson/x86-replacement-policies/64MB-LRU/`

-Finally, the fourth level are all of the raw statfiles for a given configuration.
+Finally, the fourth level is where all of the raw statfiles for a given configuration are housed.
 These are called 'applications' in ArchSimDB.
 Example:  `/data/keithdonaldson/x86-replacement-policies/64MB-LRU/perlbench-40B1.stat`

 The expected directory structure is: `{Users}/{Experiments}/{Configurations}/{Applications/Raw statfiles}`